Accessibility Design in Telehealth Care

 Clinicians and practitioners also benefit from accessible design.

 Wellness practitioners may themselves have hearing loss, mobility constraints, or impaired vision.
-Accessibility features can help them run their private practices and provide treatments and services to their clients.
+Accessibility features can help them run their therapy private practices and provide treatments and services to their clients.

 Through offering accessible telehealth video sessions and other digital communications– including their professional website and secure client portal–clinicians can expand the audience of clients they are able to provide quality care and services to.